ronafan/data-analysis-nanodgree_projects/p1-test-perceptual-phenomenon/README.md

 ![Normal probability plot (Incongruent)](pp-incongruent.png)

 The data is roughly normally distributed, with a slight left tail.
 I will use a two-tailed dependent t-test because we are comparing two dependent samples of data.
+Moreover, the sampel size is less than 30 and the std dev for population is unknown.

 3.Report some descriptive statistics regarding this dataset.
 Include at least one measure of central tendency and at least one measure of variability.